Click on the following hyperlinks for more information regarding various types of security devices:

 Reliable access control is a critical element in any area protection plan.
-Security features designed to keep criminals out such as alarm sytems and so on, are useless if there is no control persons who are allowed to enter a given area.
+Security features designed to keep criminals out such as alarm systems and so on, are useless if there is no control on persons who are allowed to enter a given area.

 Common types of access control systems